 “There are many other means to communicate progress to students,” says Amy Butler Tillman, Assistant Principal of McDavid Jones Elementary in Alabama.
 “I don’t NEED a grading system to do that.”

-5 Signs Your Grading Systems Is Sabotaging Students
+Five Ways Your Grading Systems Is Sabotaging Your Students

-Teachers chose “communicating performance to students.”
-Administrators chose “communicating performance to parents.”
+Teachers overwhelmingly chose “communicating performance to students.”
+Administrators overwhelmingly chose “communicating performance to parents.”

 1. Struggling Students Give Up